Digital Workplace Customization Guidelines

 - Overriding the browser default focus styling.

-- Changing where the Content Slideshow Widget's text is by default.
+- Changing where the Content Slideshow widget's text is by default.

 - Changing the vertical locations of the indices.
 The indices must be below the slider content.

-- Remove the icon for the Site Map Widget.
+- Remove the icon for the Site Map widget.
 It's needed to expand the navigation.

 - Never style system elements.
 These include:

-- Blog Widget Load More button
+- Blog Articles widget Load More button

-- Profile Images
+- Profile photos

 - Online Status